ripplingsnake/ChimeraOS-6.1-valve-kernel-rog-ally/README.md

 Install instructions

 Download and install ChimeraOS from their site.
-When its done go to desktop and open a terminal.
+When its done go to desktop and software. search for konsole and install it.
+Open a terminal.

 #   sudo frzr-unlock

-This will ask for a password its always gamer
+Enter gamer ( this is always gamer )

 #  sudo frzr-deploy rog-ally-gaming/chimeraos:unstable

 Open a tyl window cntl+alt+f2 or f3

 #   sudo frzr-unlock
-#   sudo pacman -S kwin ( run this command 2 times)
+#   sudo pacman -S kwin ( run this command 2 times )

-reboot this fixes the issue with desktop windows unable to move or close.
+Reboot

-You will notice your touchscreen isnt working properly.
+You will notice your touchscreen isnt working as usual.
 This is because Rogue enemy is emulating a ps5 touchbar.

 # sudo nano /etc/ROGueENEMY/config.cfg